dmitlenko/dmitlenko/README.md

-## Hi there 👋 I'm Denis!
+# Hi there 👋 I'm Denis Mitlenko!

-I'm a Python Developer with a passion for building web applications!
+I'm a **Python Developer** with a passion for building innovative web applications and a love for continuous learning!

+---

 ```python
 class Denis: